haimonvieira/bitwarden-import/README.md

 # Bitwarden import: Bitwarden to Bitwarden Authenticator
-This project is only for academic purposes.
+This project is only for personal purposes.

 # NEWS
 - Now you can select your file;